 Since its inception, 3D has performed at many of the world’s most prestigious venues and festivals, including: The Blue Note (NYC) Dizzy’s Club (NYC), Mezzrow (NYC), Lincoln Center Out-of-Doors (NYC), The Jazz Kitchen (Indianapolis, IN), Blues Alley (D.C.), Tri-C Jazz Festival (Clvd, OH), and The Deer Head Inn (DWG, PA), and are scheduled to play at the Rochester International Jazz Festival (Rochester, NY), The Gilmore International Keyboard Festival (Kalamazoo, MI), and the Festival Internacional de Música La Guarapachanga (Pinar del Rio, Cuba).
 They were featured on The Kate TV’s “live” music series with Maurice Hines (PBS) and three times on WVIA radio’s Homegrown Music Series.

 Jackie, Amy and Sherrie are also experienced and enthusiastic educators.
 In 2019 the group received a rousing standing ovation as they headlined the opening performance at Jazz Educator’s Network Conference in Reno, NV.
 They were recently guest soloists with the Binghamton University Jazz ensemble (NY); and they’ve presented workshops and clinics at numerous universities, colleges, and high schools throughout the country.
-In summer 2020 they will serve as artists-in-residence for the second time at Maryland Summer Jazz in Rockville, MD.
+In the summer of 2020 they served as artists-in-residence for the second time at the virtual Maryland Summer Jazz in Rockville, MD.

-Connect with the 3D Jazz Trio on their website and all other social media.
+Connect with the 3D Jazz Trio here on their website and all other social media.

 Jackie Warren: Cleveland Jazz Legend Award Winner.
 Sought After Guest Soloist.
 Revered Educator at Tri-C College.